Convergence of spectral discretization for the flow of diffeomorphisms: The Riemannian manifold of Sobolev diffeomorphisms

-With these preliminaries it turns out that for $m>\frac d2+1$ \begin{enumerate} \item $\DiffSobId^m$ is a topological group (this can be checked directly, exploiting that the constant in \eqref{eqn:regularityComposition} only depends on $\min_x\det D\phi(x)$ and $\|\phi-\id\|_{H^m}$), \item the flow $\phi$ (starting from $\phi_0=\id$) of any velocity $v\in L^1([0,1];H^m(\T^d;\R^d))$ lies in $\DiffSobId^m$ \cite{BrVi17}, \item paths of finite energy in $\DiffSobId^m$ exist between any two elements of $\DiffSobId^m$ (essentially, for $\phi_0$ and $\phi_1$ close enough, the linear interpolation $\phi_t=t\phi_1+(1-t)\phi_0$ has finite energy), \item shortest geodesics in $\DiffSobId^m$ exist between any two elements of $\DiffSobId^m$ \cite{Tr95a} (Trouv\'e showed this for the set of diffeomorphisms reachable via a path of finite energy, which by the previous two points turns out to be $\DiffSobId^m$), \item $\DiffSobId^m$ with Riemannian distance $\dist$ is complete as a metric space \cite{Tr95a}, \item for the inner product $\IPHm{v}{w}=\langle\L v,w\rangle$ with $\L=(1+\Delta)^m$ or a more general differential operator of order $2m$ with smooth coefficients the metric is smooth \cite[Thm.\,4.1]{MiPr10} (this is even claimed for any elliptic invertible operator $\L\in\mathrm{OPS}_{1,0}^{2m}$ of order $2m$), thus the geodesic ODE is locally uniquely solvable by classical differential geometry and ODE theory \cite[\S\,1.6]{Kl95a}, its solution depends smoothly on the initial conditions, and by the Inverse Function Theorem the Riemannian exponential map is a local diffeomorphism, \item for the same inner product, $\DiffSobId^m$ is geodesically complete, i.e.\ geodesics can be extended for all times (this is a consequence of the previous two points by \cite[Prop.\,6.5]{La95}), \item for an inner product $\IPHm{v}{w}=\langle\L v,w\rangle$ with $\L=B^*B+\bar\L$ for $B$ a differential operator of order $m$ with bounded coefficients and compact self-adjoint $\bar\L:H^m(\T^d;\R^d)\to H^{-m}(\T^d;\R^d)$, continuous into $H^{-m+1}(\T^d;\R^d)$, geodesics satisfy a weak PDE, whose strong form is \eqref{eqn:EPDiff} \cite{GuRaRuWi23}. \end{enumerate}
+With these preliminaries it turns out that for $m>\frac d2+1$ \begin{enumerate} \item $\DiffSobId^m$ is a topological group (this can be checked directly, exploiting that the constant in \eqref{eqn:regularityComposition} only depends on $\min_x\det D\phi(x)$ and $\|\phi-\id\|_{H^m}$), \item the flow $\phi$ (starting from $\phi_0=\id$) of any velocity $v\in L^1([0,1];H^m(\T^d;\R^d))$ lies in $\DiffSobId^m$ \cite{BrVi17}, \item paths of finite energy in $\DiffSobId^m$ exist between any two elements of $\DiffSobId^m$ (since $\DiffSob^m$ is open and locally connected in $H^m(\T^d;\R^d)$, its connected components, in particular $\DiffSobId^m$, are open; now connected open subsets of normed spaces are polygonally connected, and a polygon in $\DiffSobId^m$, consisting of linear interpolation segments $t\mapsto t\phi_1+(1-t)\phi_0$, has finite path energy), \item shortest geodesics in $\DiffSobId^m$ exist between any two elements of $\DiffSobId^m$ \cite{Tr95a} (Trouv\'e showed this for the set of diffeomorphisms reachable via a path of finite energy, which by the previous two points turns out to be $\DiffSobId^m$), \item $\DiffSobId^m$ with Riemannian distance $\dist$ is complete as a metric space \cite{Tr95a}, \item for the inner product $\IPHm{v}{w}=\langle\L v,w\rangle$ with $\L=(1-\Delta)^m$ or a more general differential operator of order $2m$ with smooth coefficients the metric is smooth \cite[Thm.\,4.1]{MiPr10} (this even holds for any elliptic invertible operator $\L\in\mathrm{OPS}_{1,0}^{2m}$ of order $2m$ \cite[Thm.\,4.16 \& Thm.\,5.1]{BaBrCiEsKo20}, see \cite{EsKo14,BaEsKo15} for the Fourier multiplier case), thus the geodesic ODE is locally uniquely solvable by classical differential geometry and ODE theory \cite[\S\,1.6]{Kl95a}, its solution depends smoothly on the initial conditions, and by the Inverse Function Theorem the Riemannian exponential map is a local diffeomorphism, \item for the same inner product, $\DiffSobId^m$ is geodesically complete, i.e.\ geodesics can be extended for all times (this is a consequence of the previous two points by \cite[Prop.\,6.5]{La95}), \item for an inner product $\IPHm{v}{w}=\langle\L v,w\rangle$ with $\L=B^*B+\bar\L$ for $B$ a differential operator of order $m$ with bounded coefficients and compact self-adjoint $\bar\L:H^m(\T^d;\R^d)\to H^{-m}(\T^d;\R^d)$, continuous into $H^{-m+1}(\T^d;\R^d)$, geodesics satisfy a weak PDE, whose strong form is \eqref{eqn:EPDiff} \cite{GuRaRuWi23} (cf.\ \cref{thm:GuRaRuWi23}). \end{enumerate}

 In summary, with an appropriate inner product $\IPHm{\cdot}{\cdot}$, the group $\DiffSobId^m$ is a metrically and geodesically complete Riemannian manifold in which shortest geodesics between any two elements exist, which satisfy a weak PDE, whose strong form is \eqref{eqn:EPDiff}.